lcallarec/blog.io/_posts/2017-03-25-write-own-usb-client.md

 $ sudo modprobe -r usbmon
 {% endhighlight %}

-# Write a Vala script that does the job
+# Write the client

+In this chapter, we'll write a __[Vala](https://wiki.gnome.org/Projects/Vala)__ program that will try to change the __Luxafor__ color.

-Before I start, I read chunks of documentation from [LibUSB](http://libusb.info/).
-I learnt that Prior to connect to an USB device, I need to find the vendorID and productID of the Luxafor device.
+If you want to fully understand the next, let me suggesting to read chunks of documentation from [LibUSB](http://libusb.info/).
+It's what I did, and I learnt that prior to connect to an USB device, I have to find the __vendorID__ and __productID__ of the device.

 ## Find USB vendorID / productID

 Capture with `lusb` command the list of connected device - with the Luxafor un-plugged, and re-fetch the list with the Luxafor plugged to guess which one is the device you're looking for :

 {% highlight bash %}
+$ lsusb > unplugged
+# Plug your device
-$ lsusb
+$ lsusb > plugged
+# Don't remove any USB device a that time :p
+$ diff plugged unplugged
-Bus 002 Device 005: ID 04d8:f372 Microchip Technology, Inc.
+1d0 < Bus 002 Device 008: ID 04d8:f372 Microchip Technology, Inc.
 {% endhighlight %}

-`04d8:f372` are respectively vendorID and productID information we're looking for.
-Nice.
+We've got the Luxafor device. `04d8:f372` are respectively the __vendorID__ and the __productID__ we're looking for.

+## Write the client

+### Install Vala and other dependencies

+On an apt package manager based system, it's really straight forward :

 {% highlight bash %}
-$ lsusb -vd 04d8:f372

-Bus 002 Device 005: ID 04d8:f372 Microchip Technology, Inc.
-Couldn't open device, some information will be missing Device Descriptor: bLength                18 bDescriptorType         1 bcdUSB               2.00 bDeviceClass            0 (Defined at Interface level) bDeviceSubClass         0 bDeviceProtocol         0 bMaxPacketSize0         8 idVendor           0x04d8 Microchip Technology, Inc. idProduct          0xf372 bcdDevice            0.01 iManufacturer           1
-  iProduct                2
-  iSerial                 0
-  bNumConfigurations      1
-  Configuration Descriptor:
-    bLength                 9
-    bDescriptorType         2
-    wTotalLength           41
-    bNumInterfaces          1
-    bConfigurationValue     1
-    iConfiguration          0
-    bmAttributes         0xa0
-      (Bus Powered)
-      Remote Wakeup
-    MaxPower              160mA
-    # ...
-{% endhighlight %}

-# LibUSB

-I decided to use Vala as language to write the  POC: it remaing very close to C APIs, is far faster to write and much more readble than C.

-## Install Vala and other dependencies

-On an apt package manager based system :
-{% highlight bash %}
 $ sudo apt-get install vala libusb-1.0-0 libusb-1.0-0-dev libusb-dev
 {% endhighlight %}

 ## Vala code

-main.vala :
+__main.vala__

 {% highlight vala %}

 int main(string[] args)